Sustainability Governance

 Contribute to solar panel waste circularity by 2040

-100% compliance to wastewater discharge regulations
+100% compliance with wastewater discharge regulations

-100% compliance to air emission regulations
+100% compliance with air emission regulations

 Net Positive Impact on Biodiversity